-See "Operating Segments" below and Note 2 for further discussion of our project impacts.
+See Note 2 and "Operating Segments" below for further discussion of our project impacts and Note 7 for further discussion of the resolution of our MPSV Litigation.

-General and administrative expense - General and administrative expense for 2022 and 2021 was \$18.2 million and \$11.8 million, respectively, representing an increase of 53.7%.
-The increase was primarily due to:
+General and administrative expense - General and administrative expense for 2023 and 2022 was \$16.3 million and \$18.2 million, respectively, representing a decrease of 10.6%.
+The decrease was primarily due to: